Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Communication

 \subsubsection{\shortn{} Programming Model}

-The \shortn{} programming model features a minimalist yet expressive API~(Table~\ref{tbl:api}) that supports all three essential communication patterns~(\S\ref{sec:back-prior}), namely invoking a function, scattering and broadcasting objects to several consumers, and gathering the output of several functions.
+The \shortn{} programming model features a minimalist yet expressive API~(Table~\ref{tbl:api}) that supports all three essential communication patterns, namely invoking a function, scattering and broadcasting objects to several consumers, and gathering the output of several functions.
 The \shortn{} API is fully compatible with the API supported by production clouds, such as AWS Lambda and S3's Boto3~\cite{boto3}.

-First, XDT supports the standard blocking API, as in AWS Lambda~\cite{aws:invoke}, that is \texttt{invoke()} call that invokes a function by its \texttt{URL}, passing a binary data object \texttt{obj} by value.
-Upon invocation, the API of the XDT SDK is responsible for buffering the object at the producer side until the consumer function instance, chosen by the autoscaling infrastructure, pulls it.
+First, \shortn{} supports the standard blocking API, as in AWS Lambda~\cite{aws:invoke}, which is the \texttt{invoke()} call that invokes a function by its \texttt{URL}, passing a binary data object \texttt{obj} by value.
+Upon invocation, the API of the \shortn{} SDK is responsible for buffering the object at the producer side until the consumer function instance, chosen by the autoscaling infrastructure, pulls it.
 In this case, the consumer function starts processing {\em after} the object is transferred to the consumer instance.

+\shortn{} also supports the standard non-blocking (asynchronous) interface, which is similar to a common key-value store interface like in AWS S3~\cite{boto3}, namely \texttt{get()} and \texttt{put()} calls.
+In contrast to using a storage service, with \shortn{}, the sender instance of the producer function can finish the invocation before one of the consumer instances retrieves the transmitted object.